 Step Two: Before we take our beeswax/oil mixture to the stove to melt it down, experiment with your scent oils by pouring them into a separate bowl.
 It’s important to concoct a scent you are happy with BEFORE you add it to the wax.
 I use about 15-20 drops of oils per 1 tbsp.
 You can add more or less depending on how strong you’d like your perfume to be.

 This is also a good time to open up your containers and lay them on a surface ready for pouring.
 You don’t want to be trying to do this while you have a bowl of hot liquid in your hands!
 That’s a recipe for disaster… not that I know this from my own experience… okay, so I’m lying.

 Step Three: Use a double boiler to heat your beeswax and oil on the stove.
 I read somewhere that you shouldn’t melt down beeswax in a microwave, so if you don’t have a double boiler, you can fill a pot with water and place a heat safe bowl or a smaller pot in the boiling water to melt the beeswax.
 As you can see, it is VERY fancy. 😉

 Be sure to heat your beeswax on low/medium heat and stir as it melts down.
-Add your fragrance oil into the melted mixture once the beeswax is completely melted.
+Add your essential oil into the melted mixture once the beeswax is completely melted.

 Step Four: Once your beeswax is melted down, pour it into your containers.
 Mine started to harden before I got the bowl cleaned out, so I just popped it back on the stove and made it all melty again.
 Let the wax harden for a few hours, and you’re all done!